iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Boring<br> :date: __2021-02-10 11:35:11__

 > Horrendous app.
 Completed first run and the app shut itself off 4 times so had to keep restarting, thought it may have just been a glich so stuck with it for the next two runs, done exactly the same thing!!
 So off putting, concept is good, shame the app doesn't actually follow suit<br> :date: __2021-02-04 16:37:40__

-> Rubbish, finished the run and there is no way to view stats, distance, speed etc. It says couch to 5k but there's no way to check.
-Of course you could run another app alongside it but after music and this that would be 3 apps running simultaneously, the start running app is well better...sorry Jo<br> :date: __2021-02-01 20:50:55__

-> Frustrating - the app is not saving my runs and not letting me progress to later week runs.
-I only want this app to do one thing and that is play a series of podcasts and it doesn't do that.<br> :date: __2021-01-30 12:44:37__